maralorn/nix-output-monitor/README.md

 * Children of a node are direct dependencies.
 * nom will try to show you the most relevant part of the dependency tree, roughly aiming to fill a third of your terminal
 * No build will be printed twice in the tree, it will only be shown for the lower most dependency.
-* Everytime nom decides to not show all direct dependencies of a build (and for root nodes), it will print a `&` and a summary over the build state of all dependencies.
+* nom will do it’s best to print all running or failed builds, downloads and uploads, but it does not print every direct child of a node.
 * Use the colors from above to read the summary

 ## Example Runs

+These examples are currently very outdated, but might give you a first impression:

 An example remote build:
 [![asciicast](https://asciinema.org/a/TASdstyOJm3reqFcKZrekgH65.svg)](https://asciinema.org/a/TASdstyOJm3reqFcKZrekgH65)